Calculation of LTV

 These analyses are available in Fincome via analytic segmentation.

-→ Edge case: 6-month average churn ≈ 0% Mathematically, LTV tends toward infinity and becomes hard to interpret.
-In that case, use a longer horizon (12 months) and/or complement the reading with GRR / NRR.
+→ Edge case: average churn at 6 months ≈ 0% Mathematically, LTV tends toward infinity and becomes hard to interpret.
+In this case, use a longer horizon (12 months) and/or complement the reading with GRR / NRR.

 Need to go further?